mchlol/tictactoe/README.md

 ## Potential features
 - dice roll or coin toss etc to determine who plays first
-- alert if someone plays a cell that's already marked
 - players can choose a marker colour/icon
 - AI for a single player to play against computer
+- some animation would be neat

-## Additional Resources
+## Additional Resources Used
 [Pure and Simple - Tic Tac Toe with Javascript](https://dev.to/bornasepic/pure-and-simple-tic-tac-toe-with-javascript-4pgn), Borna Šepić
 [The World’s Most Empowering Tic-Tac-Toe JavaScript Tutorial](https://javascript.plainenglish.io/the-worlds-most-empowering-tic-tac-toe-javascript-tutorial-a889e4c20883), Anna Peterson
 [JavaScript TicTacToe if...
 Winner detection (answer)](https://stackoverflow.com/a/64570551/17232226)